psu-spatial/GEOG364-2021/pg_364Lab5_tobler_2021.md

 <br>

 **C. Interpretation**

 *How many white-to-white joins were observed vs expected in the example above?
 How many green-to-green joins were observed vs expected?
 What does that mean in terms of the spatial autocorrelation of the field and why?* **[4 marks]**

 *Do you accept or reject your null hypothesis?* **[4 marks]**

 #### C1.
 Real life interpretation

 In 2010, Staudt et al, published a paper on the foraging behaviour and territoriality of the strawberry poison frog (Oophaga pumilio).
 Twelve male frogs in Hitoy Cerere, Costa Rica, were observed each for a full day.
 Calling time, feeding attempts and time spent inside and outside the core area of their territories were recorded.

 <div class="figure">
 <img src="pg_364Lab5_tobler_2021_fig5.png" alt="The strawberry poison frog" width="1832" />
 <p class="caption">The strawberry poison frog</p>
 </div>

-The connectivity of grids where frogs were observed feeding in the main foraging time was analysed with “Joins Count Statistics”, which tests whether the spatial connection of grids differed from a random spatial distribution.
-The test counts the number of connected grids in a binary system; in this case a “foraging grid” is marked black and a “non-foraging grid” is marked white.
+The connectivity of grids where frogs were observed feeding in the main foraging time was analysed with "Joins Count Statistics", which tests whether the spatial connection of grids differed from a random spatial distribution.
+The test counts the number of connected grids in a binary system; in this case a "foraging grid" is marked black and a "non-foraging grid" is marked white.
 The results indicate whether or not frogs favour special areas (patches) in their territories for prey hunting.
 If they search in patches, there should be more connections between black-black grids and fewer connections between black-white grids than in a random distribution.

 Each 4 m2 core area was divided in 100 20 × 20 cm2 grids.
 B (black) = grid in which was hunted.
-W (white) = grid
-in which was not hunted.
+W (white) = grid in which was not hunted.
 The Join Count results for two frogs are as follows:

 <img src="pg_364Lab5_tobler_2021_fig6.png" width="1076" />

 **Frog question 1**

 The paper did not provide a map of how the territories looked - if you had to choose one of the maps below, which is most likely?
 Why?

 <img src="pg_364Lab5_tobler_2021_fig7.png" width="2666" />

 **Frog question 2**

 At a significance value of 0.01, do these results indicate that the frogs preferred hunting prey in specific patches of their core areas?
 Or is there no evidence to reject the notion that they randomly hunted whereever they hopped?

 ## E. Above and beyond